SEKOIA-IO/documentation/README.md

 ## Test locally

 The service relies on the [MkDocs](https://www.mkdocs.org/) Python framework helped by a customized [Material theme](https://squidfunk.github.io/mkdocs-material/).
-To serve the documentation on the port `8000` of your computer, you should create a Python virtual environment, install the few requirements detailed in `requirements.txt` and trigger the execution of the MkDocs server:
+To serve the documentation on the port `8000` of your computer, you should create a Python virtual environment, install the few requirements (detailed in `pyproject.toml`) and trigger the execution of the MkDocs server:

 ```shell
 $ mkdir -p docs/stylesheets/ && sassc src/sekoiaio.scss docs/stylesheets/sekoiaio.css